 Speaking of pet hair, the True Pet makes quick work of both long and short hair.
 It can even remove hair that's become ground into carpet fibres, which most vacuums struggle with.
 The vacuum has decent filtration, although make sure you empty it outside if you suffer from allergies.

 In terms of cleaning performance, the Shark does a great job on both carpets and hard floors.
 It doesn't have difficulty getting rid of larger debris either.
+This is due to the "Triple Particle Cleaning" technology, which prevents "snow ploughing" when vacuuming larger objects.
+The dual brush design also means it can switch between carpets and hard floors without changing floor heads.

 The best bagless vacuum cleaners are more convenient than bagged alternatives.
 They also cost less in the long run, as you don't need to buy replacement bags.